-We will aggressively pursue cost-effective energy efficiency through review of utility conservation improvement plans, utility financial incentives for conservation projects, integrated resource planning for electric utilities, and efforts to educate the public on energy efficiency.
+We will aggressively pursue cost-effective energy efficiency through CIP, utility financial incentives for conservation projects, and integrated resource planning for both electric and gas utilities.

-Factors Beyond Agency's Control That Affect Performance: National and international supply and demand levels, which affect the prices of Minnesota goods and services, are outside of Department control.
+Factors Beyond Agency's Control that Affect Performance: National and international supply and demand level, which affect the prices of Minnesota goods and services, is outside of Department control.
 Some of this variation is accounted for by modifying nominal values to real values to remove the influences of inflation.
-Changes in the state's economy, if it continues to move away from agricultural and manufacturing to service jobs, will also affect this measure.
-Finally, changes in real energy prices can significantly affect the amount of energy-efficiency measures consumers are willing to implement.
+Changes in the state's economy if it continues to move away from agricultural and manufacturing to service jobs will also affect this measure.